ExcelDataReader/ExcelDataReader/README.md

 - `Name` returns the name of the current sheet.
 - `CodeName` returns the VBA code name identifier of the current sheet.
 - `FieldCount` returns the number of columns in the current sheet.
 - `RowCount` returns the number of rows in the current sheet.
 This includes terminal empty rows which are otherwise excluded by AsDataSet().
+Throws `InvalidOperationException` on CSV files when used with `AnalyzeInitialCsvRows`.
 - `HeaderFooter` returns an object with information about the headers and footers, or `null` if there are none.
 - `MergeCells` returns an array of merged cell ranges in the current sheet.
 - `RowHeight` returns the visual height of the current row in points.
 May be 0 if the row is hidden.